GalsenDev221/python.weekly/week1/README.md

 # Week 1️⃣

-> This small Python script displays the multiplication table for a number after entry.
+> This small Python script displays the multiplication table for a number.

 ## Requirement